 It seems like a very large list of books and materials, but I promise you that once you start, it won’t feel impossible.

 Practice really does make perfect.
 While it is important to study and to learn, it is equally important to test and see for yourself how much you have learned.

 I used to spend ages on practice tests before giving the actual exam.
 I can assure you it made a huge difference to my preparation quality.

 Practicing allows you to assess your strengths and weaknesses and enables you to prepare further accordingly.

 For the RBI Grade B paper, much of the same applies.
-I have made your attempt at practicing much easier by providing you with a free RBI Grade B Phase 1 Mock Test at anujjindal.in.
+I have made your attempt at practicing much easier by providing you with an RBI Grade B free mock test at anujjindal.in.

 I provide these tests on a daily basis for the RBI Grade B Exam to help you prepare better than what you would have done otherwise.

 How often has it happened to you that you were fully prepared course wise, but you lost marks because you couldn’t finish in time?